If you’re a foodie or just love the hospitality industry, opening up a restaurant is an extremely rewarding process, but it’s also just as exhausting.

 To raise the necessary amount of money to launch the business, you’ll need to consider the different financing options available to you.

 If you do not have sufficient founders' equity, opening a restaurant will be undoubtedly more complicated - but not impossible.
-You can learn more about these different means in more detail in our guide to opening a restaurant with no money.
+You can learn more about these different means in more detail in our guide to opening a restaurant with no money or our other guide to get funding for a restaurant.

-To finance the remaining sum after you injected equity in the deal, you can turn to the banks to try to obtain a professional loan to finance part of the development work, equipment or delivery vehicles.
+To finance the remaining sum after you injected equity into the deal, you can turn to the banks to try to obtain a professional loan to finance part of the development work, equipment, or delivery vehicles.
 You can also try to launch a crowdfunding campaign.

 Also on The Business Plan Shop